darccide/Quick-Wiki/README.md

 # Quicki-Wiki
-Quicki-Wiki is a fully-functioning site to allow public and private user-created wiki content.
-It was built as back-end project to utilize full RESTful API architecture primarily by using Node.js and Express.
+Quicki-Wiki is a fully-functioning site that allows public and private users to create wikis.
+It was built as a back-end project to utilize full RESTful API architecture primarily by using Node.js and Express.
 It is built with usability in mind and a minimal, responsive design to showcase bootstrap (which was used for styling).

 ![Quicki-Wiki Home Screenshot](https://i.imgur.com/mQKwlij.jpg)
 ![Quicki-Wiki Home After Login Screenshot](https://i.imgur.com/mGtMBoQ.jpg)